 Falls in the workplace are a common source of injuries in workers’ compensation cases.
 They come in a variety of ways and can result in a wide array of injuries.
 Tucker K. was working in the family-owned direct mail business near his home in Centreville.
 He climbed up on a stack of pallets, but due […]

-Case Details While moving a cabinet at work, the Claimant severely injured his back.
-Results A lump sum settlement of $175,000.00 was secured for this client.
+While at work, the Claimant slipped and fell.
+He seriously injured his back, shoulder, and neck.
+A lump sum settlement was secured for the client in the total amount of $245,000.00.
 Additionally, payment for all related medical treatment from the original date of injury through the final approval of the settlement was obtained.

 Free Case Evaluation